citines05/deep_learning_projects/README.md

-# This will be my last act as student
+# This will be my last act as student and stuff